be-part/30DaysofReactProject_Portfolio/README.md

-# 30DaysOfReact Project Portfolio
+# 30DaysOfReact Project Portfolio :jigsaw:

 ## Intro

-This is a react app to practise and consolidate my React and JavaScript skills.
+This is a front-end app to practise and consolidate my React and JavaScript skills.
 The mini apps in this project cover the skills from Days 01-18 in the #30 Days of React Challenge.

 ### Skills recapped and covered: